 So, here are some of the pros and cons of grill pans.

 - Yes, of course.
 Grill marks look nice on the food and the dents are satisfyingly crusty.

-- You will get a lot of the surface area if you have two burner grill pan like we have.
-You can easily can cook several things in one go like many chicken breasts, kabobs or vegetables.
+- You will get a lot of the surface area if you have a two-burner grill pan as we have.
+You can easily cook several things in one go like many chicken breasts, kabobs, or vegetables.

-- If your grill pan is flips over easily to be a griddle, I mean if it’s a reversible one, then you can also make a lot of bacon and pancakes too.
+- If your grill pan is flipped over easily to be a griddle, I mean if it’s a reversible one, then you can also make a lot of bacon and pancakes too.